 Israeli-American conductor Yoel Gamzou was Carlo Maria Giulini’s final student.
 His 2024/2025 engagements include Der Freischütz (Hamburg), Salome (Vienna), and Elmar Lampson’s Wellen (Bremen).
 He also debuts with the Swedish RSO, BBC Philharmonic Orchestra, Essen Philharmonic, and Sinfonieorchester Bern, and will appear during the Vienna Philharmonic’s Summer Academy.

 In 2023 he founded the oneMusic Orchestra.
 Previously, he served as Generalmusikdirektor of Theater Bremen, and First Kapellmeister and deputy-General Music Director of the Staatstheater Kassel.
-In recent seasons, he has been seen at the Hamburg State Opera (Carmen, Tosca, Die tote Stadt); Bavarian Staatsoper (Wolf-Ferrari’s Il Segreto di Susanna, Lehár’s Schön ist die Welt); Deutsche Oper Berlin (Tosca); Viennese Staatsoper (Tosca, Die Fledermaus, Die tote Stadt); Hessisches Staatstheater Wiesbaden (Turandot, Carmen, The Merry Widow); Gothenburg Opera (Die schweigsame Frau); and at the Aalto Theater Essen (Der Freischütz).
+As a guest conductor, Yoel Gamzou has worked at the Hamburg State Opera (Carmen, Tosca, Die tote Stadt, Der Freischütz), the Bavarian State Opera (Il Segreto di Susanna, Schön ist die Welt, Die tote Stadt), the Vienna State Opera (Tosca, Die Fledermaus, Die tote Stadt, Salome), the Deutsche Oper Berlin (Tosca), the Hessian State Theater Wiesbaden (Turandot, Carmen, The Merry Widow), the Gothenburg Opera (Die schweigsame Frau), and the Aalto Theater Essen (Der Freischütz).
+He also conducted Marina Abramović's The Seven Deaths of Maria Callas at English National Opera, the Opéra de Paris, the Greek National Opera, the Deutsche Oper Berlin, the Teatro di San Carlo, and the Bavarian State Opera.

 He is also active as a composer.
 In 2010 he completed Mahler’s Symphony No. 10.
 His most recent work was premiered with the Junge Philharmonie Brandenburg under his own baton.